uraimo/Bitter/README.md

 Every time you want to convert an Int containing a bit pattern to a smaller Int you need to perform a *truncating* bit conversion because the conversion will simply **fail at runtime** if the content of your integer is bigger than what the receiving type allows (e.g. try `Int8(1000)`).
 And let me reiterate that we are performing a bit truncation, not a decimal truncating conversion.

-Bit pattern truncating conversions can be easily performed using the constructor `init(truncatingBitPattern:)`, but if you need to do this a lot, your code will become unreadable fast.
+Bit pattern truncating conversions can be easily performed using the constructor `init(truncatingIfNeeded:)`, but if you need to do this a lot, your code will become unreadable fast.

 With Bitter, every Int*n*/UInt*n* type gains a few methods that allows to perform truncating bit pattern conversions to smaller Int types or simple bit pattern conversion for bigger and same size/different signedness Int types: **.to8, toU8, to16, toU16, to32, toU32, to64, toU64**.
 The toU*n* methods perform a conversion to unsigned Int while the number refers to the size of the type, e.g.  `.toU16` will convert the current integer to an UInt16 truncating the bit pattern if necessary.